 "You take care of yourself now," he winks then turns around.

 "Hey wait, you said that you were here for two things," I remember.

 He faces me again but keeps walking backward.
 "True, but the second thing isn't from me," he replies enigmatically before waving me goodbye and disappearing.

 "Really?"
 I ask to the air before shaking my head.

 I'm about to go back inside when Catherine comes out of the building.
 "I was looking for you… Greg said you might be here," she declares.

 "Wait… please let me talk because I really don't need an excuse to chicken out right now," she says in one go.
 "First I'd like to thank you for the plane ticket, I don't know how you manage to pull that off, but thanks to you I was able to be with Linds and my family on Christmas."

 When I was investigating to know what could be a good gift for everyone I overheard Catherine mentioning the fact that she had to work a day more than planned and that unfortunately there were no plane tickets left for her to be where she was supposed to, and that unless she bought a plane or an airline she wouldn't be there until the 26th.
-I called in several huge favour and was lucky enough to be able to make her fly out – who thought that joining the mile high club would have such an impact one day.
+I called in several huge favours and was lucky enough to be able to make her fly out – who would have thought that joining the mile high club would have such an impact one day?

 "Then I'd like to invite you to spend New Year's eve with me, at my house…" I'm about to say that I'd love to when I feel her lips against mine in what must be the softest kiss ever.
 "I'm asking you out on a date… I just thought I'd mention that."